Drop off time with a child who is suddenly crying at school is heart-wrenching. Follow these simple best practices for tear-free school days.

 First, don’t linger.
-We think that we’re helping our kids by staying a few extra minutes until they “settle in,” or giving in to one more hug and kiss before we leave.
+We think that we’re helping our kids by staying a few extra minutes until they “settle in,” or caving in when they ask us for one more hug and kiss before we leave.

-The problem with prolonging your goodbyes is that it sends the message that maybe she shouldn’t be at school.
+The problem with prolonging your goodbyes is that it sends the message that maybe your child shouldn’t be at school.
 That if you had it your way, she wouldn’t be here at all.

 Best practices to help with school drop offs

-That said, I’d like to share several additional tips that can make school drop offs even smoother for both you and your child:
+That said, I’d like to share several tips that can make school drop offs smoother for both you and your child:

 - Make sure your child is well-rested and fed.
 Nothing makes for a crankier school day than feeling tired and hungry.

-- Prepare your child on your way to school.
+- Prepare her on your way to school.
 Describe what she can expect at school and have her imagine the day unfold.
-Remind her that she can ask the teacher anything she needs help with (for instance, she shouldn’t feel bad if she needs help using scissors).
+Remind her that she can ask the teacher for anything she needs help with (for instance, she shouldn’t feel bad if she needs help using scissors).
 And talk about the fun she’ll have, especially with activities she can’t do at home.

 - Bring a piece of home.
-Tape a picture of your family on her pencil box, or ask the teacher if she can keep her lovey in her backpack.
+Tape a picture of your family on her pencil box, or ask the teacher if she can keep a small stuffed animal in her backpack.
 When she feels anxious and scared, she has these familiar pieces of home to turn to.

 - Do something fun after school.
 Celebrate the first few days by doing something special that she can be excited about.
-Take her to the library, treat her to ice cream, or go to the park—anything to keep her mind excited during school.
+Take her to the library, treat her to ice cream, or go to the park—anything to keep her mind excited while she’s in school.

 Talk to your child’s teachers